deviaze/seal/README.md

 ## Goals

 - Focus on high-level general purpose programming, scripting, and being the best Python alternative for Luau.
-- Provide a simple, useful, and expressive API that allows users to get real work done--you should be able to use `seal` right out of the box; common needs should be provided for so you can get straight to working on your project.
+- Provide a simple, useful, and expressive API that allows users to get real work done—you should be able to use `seal` right out of the box; common needs should be provided for so you can get straight to working on your project.
-- Be helpful and user friendly--if you run into trouble, `seal` should tell you *exactly* where you went wrong with a custom, handcrafted warning or error message.'
+- Be helpful and user friendly—if you run into trouble, `seal` should tell you *exactly* where you went wrong with a custom, handcrafted warning or error message.

 ## Install